igorw/IgorwFileServeBundle/README.md

 method.

     $options = array(
-        'request' => $request,
         'serve_filename' => 'VERSION.txt',
         'inline' => false,
     );

     $response = $this->get('igorw_file_serve.response_factory')
         ->create('../VERSION', 'text/plain', $options);

-The `request` option is used to set a functional content-disposition for browsers.
-This is necessary because they do not follow RFC 2231.

 You can configure the factory used, for example to use a nginx XSendfile response factory: